-Virtually all new 35mm film offered for sale at this point has a DX code.
-This will allow cameras to detect and set the ISO when the canister is loaded.
+Nearly all new 35mm film on the market currently has a DX code.
+This enables cameras to automatically detect and set the ISO when the film canister is loaded into the camera.

-You will find limited choices for where to develop 35mm film.
-For a more in-depth discussion of the possibilities, go to my guide on Where to Get Film Developed.
+There are several possible choices for where to have 35mm film processed.
+For a more comprehensive explanation of the possibilities look at my guide on Where to Develop Film.

-WARNING: Film is not processed locally at pharmacies and big box stores.
-They ship film away to be developed by a separate company.
-Because of this, you will not be given your developed negatives back.
+WARNING: Pharmacies and big box stores have ended developing film locally.
+They ship film off-site to be processed by a separate company.
+Because of this, you won’t get your processed negatives back.

 - Develop Film at Home